The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/savage.md

 ## Potion Timings

-The standard 0 minute window and 6:xx window are fine here.
+The standard 0-minute window and 6:xx window are fine here.
 There is potential room for a third potion at the end if your group is significantly struggling with DPS.

 ## Shackled Apart